senacor/monitoring-alerting/docker-compose/README.md

 - The Grafana UI can be reached under localhost:3000 (login credentials: username 'admin', password 'foobar').
 The configuration for Grafana is defined in [config.monitoring](./grafana/config.monitoring).

 - Prometheus also exposes a user interface which may be reached under localhost:9090.

+- A sample wordpress application is accessible via localhost:80.

+- Cadvisor monitors running docker containers and exposes its UI under localhost:8080.